varabyte/kobweb/docs/css-style.md

 Kobweb needed a new class which:

 1. lets you declare `Modifier`s that get converted into stylesheet entries (like `ComponentStyle` currently does)
-2. allows subclassing, for type safety (so we can declare a base class called `ButtonSize` for example)
+2. allows subclassing if needed for type safety (so we can declare a base class called `ButtonSize` for example)

 Since the concept of this new class would be larger than just components, we decided to name it `CssStyle`, to emphasize that generality.